 Doctoral Researcher

-Itzell Torres is a Phd candidate in the Geography Department and IRI THESys since May 2018.
+Itzell is a PhD candidate at the Geography Department and IRI THESys of Humboldt-Universität zu Berlin.
 She holds an MSc in Energy and Society from Durham University, UK.
-Prior to her PhD she worked as researcher and project manager in various NGOs in Mexico.
+Before her PhD, she worked as a researcher and project manager in various NGOs in Mexico.

 Research Interests